kutyadog/ai_notebooks/README.md

-# AI Notebooks Portfolio
+# AI Notebooks of Interest

-This repository showcases a curated selection of AI projects and experiments developed since March 2023.
+This repository showcases a curated selection of AI projects and experiments I have developed & worked with since March 2023.
-I am in the process of cleaning these up and posting them (Aug 2025).
-Please check back for more.
+I am actively (Aug 2025) in the process of editing these.
+Please check back again for changes.
-It's organized into three sections:

-1. **Showcase** – polished, production-ready notebooks demonstrating key skills
+1. **Featured Projects** – AI projects I have built.
 2. **Experiments** – exploratory code and prototype work
-3. **Archive** – retired or hidden notebooks
+3. **Reference** – Projects that I am watching / testing

 ---